Domestic Violence and Abuse

 Domestic abuse denies victims a right to feel safe in their personal relationships.
 It can have a significant and enduring impact on victims and children who often face a continuing threat to their safety.

-The laws around domestic abuse have now changed.
-The Domestic Abuse and Civil Proceedings Act (Northern Ireland) 2021, which came into effect in February 2022, creates a new, specific offence of domestic abuse offence in Northern Ireland.
-It offers greater protections to all victims who have suffering abuse, including those experiencing controlling or coercive behaviour in a domestic context.
+The Domestic Abuse and Civil Proceedings Act (Northern Ireland) 2021, which came into effect in February 2022, creates a new, specific offence of domestic abuse in Northern Ireland.
+It offers greater protections to all victims who have suffered abuse, including those experiencing controlling or coercive behaviour in a domestic context.

 This domestic abuse offence criminalises a ‘course of abusive behaviour’.
-A course of abusive behaviour is behaviour that occurs on two or more occasions.
+That is, behaviour that occurs on two or more occasions.

 Abusive behaviour can include (but is not limited to) coercive control, psychological abuse, emotional abuse, physical abuse, sexual abuse, economic abuse, online and technological abuse.

-Where a single incident of abusive behaviour has been reported, or where there is insufficient evidence of a course of abusive behaviour, the Domestic Abuse and Civil Proceedings Act (Northern Ireland) 2021 gives prosecutors a discretion to apply what is called a domestic abuse aggravator to an existing criminal offence, for example common assault, which increases the seriousness of the offence.
+Where a single incident of abusive behaviour has been reported, or where there is insufficient evidence of a course of abusive behaviour, prosecutors can apply what is called a domestic abuse aggravator to an existing criminal offence, for example common assault, which increases the seriousness of the offence.

 Children may often not be aware that they are victims or that they are being used as part of abuse on someone else.